Customer Service Representatives

 • Collecting feed and escalating concerns: CSRs patiently listen to customer feedback and all kinds of raw, unfiltered truth.
 They collect this feedback, document it and pass it on to the sales team for future improvement.

-If you’re looking for an easy solution that offers all of these under one roof, you need Salesken.ai now.
+If you’re looking for an easy solution that offers all of these under one roof, you need Salesken now.

 Must-have skills for successful CSRs

 • CSRs should have empathy to understand the pain points of the customers.
-Honestly, you can’t fake it because customers know when you’re interested in their concerns and when you’re simply being too salesy.
+Customers know when you’re interested in their concerns and when you’re simply being too salesy.

-• Today, being a customer service representative is more about being tech-savvy.
-You must utilise CRM tools, AI assistants, live chat tools, and ticketing systems.
-And, you have to switch between all of these swiftly.
+• A customer service representative must be tech-savvy.
+CSRs must utilise CRM tools, AI assistants, live chat tools, and ticketing systems swiftly.

 Top qualities of a standout customer service representative